 Translated by Sandy Lau

 Ready For Japan!
-Vol. 13 – Are You An Amateur Or An Expert?
-Take This Japan Quiz!
+Vol. 13 – Japan Quiz: Are You An Expert Or An Amateur?

 Written by Kousuke DEKI

 Are you planning on visiting Japan in the future or just curious about testing your knowledge of the country?
 If so, this quiz is for you!
 This quiz contains seven questions ranging from beginner to advanced level.
 If you get a perfect score, you're probably an expert on all things Japanese!

 Take This Quiz and Learn More About Japan!